Robin Hood (2025 TV series): Production

+Development

 The series received a series order from MGM+ in September 2024, with John Glenn and Jonathan English set as writers and to both executive produce.
 Glenn also serves as showrunner while English serves as the director of five episodes, including the pilot.
 Todd Lieberman of Hidden Pictures also serves as an executive producer, while Lionsgate Television acts as the main production studio.